 See our list of the top free online theology courses.
 Learn about what courses are available and what topics they cover to find the course that's right for you.

-Some schools and faith-based organizations provide free online courses or learning materials related to the study of theology, from various faith perspectives.
-The providers of these learning materials, however, don't confer credit for their use nor provide guidance from an instructor.
+Some schools and faith-based organizations provide free online courses or learning materials related to the study of theology and various faiths.
+The providers of these learning materials, however, don't confer credit for their completion.

 Bible.org offers an unaccredited six-course certificate program in theology online intended for lay persons, written by teachers with seminary training.
 Though the video lectures and some other materials are available for free online, students who pay course fees receive interaction with other students and instructors, grades and additional materials.
 In addition to theology classes, the site provides access to a theology question and answer page, articles on theology and a theology forum.
 Bible.org claims that the courses aren't affiliated with a particular denomination, though they may reflect a strong evangelical influence.